maelick/PassMAN/doc/source/userdoc.rst

 Options for ~/.passman/passman.yml:

-- default_distant: the default protocol used to store remotely the database.
-Can be either ftp or ssh (for sftp).
 - default_generator: the default generator to use when generating random passwords or adding a new entry in the database.
 See below for more informations.